8.2. Entry PointΒΆ

 The entry point is the address at which the execution of the program begins.
 This is the address of the startup routine.
 The startup routine is responsible for initializing and calling the rest of the program.
 For a C/C++ program, the startup routine is usually named _c_int00 (see The _c_int00 Function).
 After the program is loaded, the value of the entry point is placed in the PC register and the CPU is allowed to run.

-• If you are using an interrupt vector, the entry point is installed as the RESET interrupt handler.
-When RESET is applied, the startup routine will be invoked.
+If you are using an interrupt vector, the entry point is installed as the RESET interrupt handler.
+When RESET is applied, the startup routine is invoked.